dovetail-studios/bittr/README.md

-# README
+# Bittr

-To run the app -

-You need
+Prerequisites

 - Ruby '2.6.3'
 - Rails 6+
 - PostgreSQL

+To run the app follow the commands within the app directory -

 ```
 $ bundle install